renyuntao/maze_pathfinder/README.md

 #Example
 run program as
 `$ python maze_pathfinder.py`
-then Input thedata as follows:
+then Input the data as follows:
 13 9
 1111101110111
 0010001000001